needle-mirror/com.unity.package-validation-suite/Documentation~/lifecycle_validation_error.md

 Your version tag requires an iteration number, and it should be 1 or higher (ex.
 "1.0.0-pre.**1**").

-## Package depends on a package which is in an invalid track for release purposes
+## Package depends on a package which is in an invalid phase for release purposes
-The package you validated contains dependencies on a different release track.
-All packages supporting 2020.2+ need to adhere to Lifecycle V2 rules, which means that packages cannot have dependencies in versions that precede their current release track.
+The package you validated contains dependencies on a different release phase.
+All packages supporting 2020.2+ need to adhere to Lifecycle V2 rules, which means that packages cannot have dependencies in versions that precede their current release phase.

 **Release Packages**